 - After adjusting for inflation, the average student borrowed 37.9% more in federal loan dollars in the 2019-20 academic year compared to 2009-10.

 The process of student loan forgiveness appears to be muddled by ambiguous processes and errors.
 Borrowers are often unaware of actually being eligible for student loan forgiveness.
 Additionally, borrowers who should be eligible are denied because of negligence or misinformation by their loan servicer.

-- A little over 1% of applications for Public Service Loan Forgiveness have been approved since the program’s inception.
+- 2.5% of applications for Public Service Loan Forgiveness (PSLF) have been approved since November 2020.

-- 3 million student loan borrowers are eligible to apply for PSLF;
+- At least 1.345 million indebted student loan borrowers are eligible for PSLF based on their employment status.

 For more detailed research, view our report on Student Loan Forgiveness Statistics.